Jaffyyyyyy/CTRL-ALT-ELITE_WST_Project/README.md

 ## Troubleshooting

-- "Now Serving" is blank
+- “Now Serving” is blank
-	- With the latest scripts, it should show the current "In Service" queue number or `---` when none is active.
+	- With the latest scripts, it should show the current “In Service” queue number or `---` when none is active.
 	- Ensure `scripts/queue-logic.js`, `scripts/status-page.js`, and `scripts/advisor-dashboard.js` are not cached (hard refresh).

 - Resetting the app state
-	- Clear the browser's localStorage or click "Clear Queue" in the Advisor Dashboard.
+	- Clear the browser’s localStorage or click “Clear Queue” in the Advisor Dashboard.

+## Contributing

+This is a demo project; contributions are welcome.
+Keep it dependency-light and avoid adding build steps unless necessary.
+Match existing code style and prefer small, focused changes.

 ## Credits & Attribution